AJenbo/DiabloGrooboAnalysis/readme.md

 ## **Missing Gameplay**

-Portions of gameplay are missing in multiple locations and encoding issues additionally cause missing or duplicate frames.
+Portions of gameplay are missing in multiple locations, although the encoder used may have introduced missing or duplicate frames, complicating analysis.
 For instance, At 1:28, a single frame of animation is missing.
 To demonstrate the issue, the team recreated the same movement in the same dlvl 9 layout and took screenshots of each frame during the animation of walking “down” (toward the bottom of the screen) and then turning to walk “up” (toward the top of the screen):

 ![](Attachments/dlvl9DemoFrame1.png)
 _Figure 16 - First frame of demonstration down to up animation_